 Almost all (95%) businesses say a reduced environmental footprint is one of the main drivers for wanting more remote assurance activities in the future.
 Reducing carbon miles travelled is a big tick in the box of the ‘environmental’ element of any ESG strategy.

-Remote audits also address many health and safety considerations for both parties, allowing inspection in difficult or unsafe locations more easily, minimizing risk.
-A pressurized chamber at the bottom of the North Sea might, for example, be managed via a video link with the vessel operator.
-At the same time, interruptions to employees’ regular workflow, and other related inconveniences experienced during an onsite audit, are minimized.
+Remote audits also address many health and safety considerations for both parties, allowing inspection in difficult or unsafe locations more easily, minimising risk.
+A pressurised chamber at the bottom of the North Sea might, for example, be managed via a video link with the vessel operator.
+At the same time, interruptions to employees’ regular workflow, and other related inconveniences experienced during an onsite audit, are minimised.

 But it’s the real-time assurance where remote auditing really comes into its own and shows its potential for more robust, more efficient, and more productive supply chain management in the long-term.
 It encourages a shift away from ‘moment in time’ checks, towards continuous monitoring.
 Instead of just getting a momentary snapshot, businesses have visibility all-year round, a principle which can also be extended to cybersecurity.